Monumental shift or mixed bag? Pope allows same-sex blessings.

 That was the emphasis of his predecessor, Pope Benedict, a theologian and specialist in church doctrine.
 He believed the Catholic church must stand boldly against moral relativism or cultural change that might compromise the integrity of its immutable teachings.

-So the newly-elected Pope Francis immediately startled observers around the world in 2013 when he told a group of reporters, “If a person is gay and seeks God and has good will, who am I to judge?”
+So the newly elected Pope Francis immediately startled observers around the world in 2013 when he told a group of reporters, “If a person is gay and seeks God and has good will, who am I to judge?”

 Why We Wrote This